akhilbabu759/package_sample_home_card/README.md

 ## Getting started

-TODO: Install the package: To use the HomeCard widget, you first need to install the package in your Flutter project.
+ Install the package: To use the HomeCard widget, you first need to install the package in your Flutter project.
 You can do this by adding the following line to your pubspec.yaml file:

 yaml
 Copy code